Starting Your Personal Kitchen Garden

 Be wary of the winds blowing on your plants.
 Cooler wind in winter means less water is needed, and warmer air means more water.
 Just keep the plant at a comfortable room temperature.
 Follow our guide on Herb Garden for more details on herb growing.

-Add Heat Mats and Grow Lights
+Do You Need Heat Mats and Grow Lights?

 If you think that your plant will not get adequate light, you can purchase heat mats and grow lights to create an ideal environment.
 It would be best if you also placed a heat mat beneath the plant during cold weather.
 Tiny fluorescent grow lights or LED lights work wonderfully to keep your garden well-lit without consuming too much electricity.
 Some garden kits include grow lights with them.